 Systellaspis debilis is similar to five specimens including S. liui that creates a separate clade distributed in the West Indian Ocean and the West Pacific.
 Both clades are parapatric, and geographic boundary occurs between 13° S and 20° S in the Indian Ocean.
 The taxonomic status of the ‘S. liui’ clade (species, subspecies, species complex) needs further clarification through additional material for morphological studies and additional nuclear genes analyses.

+Add to References

 Mackas, D. L., & Beaugrand, G. (2010).
 Comparisons of zooplankton time series.
 Journal of Marine Systems, 79(3-4), 286-304.